Skip to content

 Next, let's attempt to derive the time complexity of this second heap construction method.

-- In the top-to-bottom heapify process, each node is heapified at most to the leaf nodes, so the maximum number of iterations is the binary tree height \(\log n\).
+• In the top-to-bottom heapify process, each node can sink at most to a leaf node, so the maximum number of iterations is the height of the binary tree, \(\log n\).

 Multiplying these two together, we get a time complexity of \(O(n \log n)\) for the heap construction process.
 However, this estimate is not accurate because it doesn't account for the property that binary trees have far more nodes at lower levels than at upper levels.

 Let's perform a more accurate calculation.
-To reduce calculation difficulty, assume a "perfect binary tree" with \(n\) nodes and height \(h\); this assumption does not affect the correctness of the result.
+To simplify the analysis, assume a "perfect binary tree" with \(n\) nodes and height \(h\); this assumption does not affect the correctness of the result.

 Figure 8-5 Node count at each level of a perfect binary tree

-To simplify the above expression, we need to use sequence knowledge from high school.
+Simplifying the expression above requires some high-school sequence algebra.
 First, multiply \(T(h)\) by \(2\) to get:

-Using the method of differences, subtract the first equation \(T(h)\) from the second equation \(2 T(h)\) to get:
+Using subtraction of shifted sums, subtract the first equation \(T(h)\) from the second equation \(2 T(h)\) to get:

 Observing the above expression, we find that \(T(h)\) is a geometric series, which can be calculated directly using the sum formula, yielding a time complexity of: